:On How to Sustain the Momentum of a Collective

 This conversation is part of the series Notes on Collectivity, funded by Mophradat

-The following conversation was conducted in March 2022 via Zoom (from Beirut, Oslo, and Paris) with two of the founding members of the collective Rawiyat (storytellers in Arabic), filmmakers Miriam El Hajj and Danielle Davie.
+The following conversation was conducted in March 2022 via Zoom (from Beirut, Oslo, and Paris) with two of the founding members of the collective Rawiyat (storytellers in Arabic), filmmakers Myriam El Hajj and Danielle Davie.
 We discussed the different modes of communication and organization and the ways in which such an experience could be sustained over time and despite the distance.

 Zoom caption from one of the monthly meetings of Rawiyat founding members: